KarthikeyanKS/restart_reminder/README.md

 restart_reminder
 ================

-Alerts you with restart alerts to get the security patches and updates installed properly
+Alerts you with restart reminder to get the security patches and updates installed properly